tlobbri/surrogate/README.md

 surrogate.py is a script that enables to interpolate or approximate a database using neural network.
 This exploits pandas dataframe and scipy RBF function.
-The script also computes the ANAOVA decomposition
+The script also computes the ANOVA decomposition

 # Usage